fekhoo/Newznab-Docker/README.md

 # Newznab+ Docker

 newznab is a usenet indexing application, that makes building a usenet community easy. http://www.newznab.com/ This is a ubuntu docker image with newznab Plus intended for use on unraid server.
+This is still a work in progress, but it works fine!

 ## Requirements
 - You need a seperate MySQL server.